apache/carbondata/docs/quick-start-guide.md

 #### Alluxio
 [CarbonData supports read and write with Alluxio](./alluxio-guide.md)

-## Installing and Configuring CarbonData to run locally with Spark SQL CLI (version: 2.3+)
+## Installing and Configuring CarbonData to run locally with Spark SQL CLI

-In Spark SQL CLI, it use CarbonExtensions to customize the SparkSession with CarbonData's parser, analyzer, optimizer and physical planning strategy rules in Spark.
+This will work with spark 2.3+ versions.
+In Spark SQL CLI, it uses CarbonExtensions to customize the SparkSession with CarbonData's parser, analyzer, optimizer and physical planning strategy rules in Spark.
 To enable CarbonExtensions, we need to add the following configuration.

 |Key|Value|